 What’s All This Then?

-I'm Alex Russell, a web developer working on Chrome, Chrome Frame, and the broader web platform at Google.
+I'm Alex Russell, a web developer working on Chrome, Blink, and the Web Platform at Google.
 I'm guilty of many JavaScript transgressions.

-My goal is to make the web suck less and to the extent that I can keep politics and economics from creeping in, that's what this blog is about.
+My professional aim is to make the web a better platform and to the extent that I can keep politics and economics from creeping in, that's what this blog is about.

-Other facets available upon HTTP request: twitter, facebook, flickr, and quora.
-Expect much less self-restraint there.
+Other facets available upon HTTP request: twitter, facebook, flickr, linkedin, lanyrd, and quora.
+Expect less self-restraint there.

 -